siara-cc/Shox96/README.md

 # Issues

-In case of any issues, please email the Author or create GitHub issue.
+In case of any issues, please email the Author (Arundale Ramanathan) at arun@siara.cc or create GitHub issue.